romaissaMe/shopping-buddy/README.md

 This project leverages [Falcon LLM](https://falconllm.tii.ae/), [OpenAI](openai.com) API, [Sentence Transformer](https://www.sbert.net/docs/installation.html#install-sentencetransformers), [Hugging Face Hub](https://huggingface.co/) and [Streamlit](https://docs.streamlit.io/) to build and deploy a chatbot shopping assistant application.
 It relies on a dataset of Amazon products to provide tailored product recommendations aligned with user's needs.
 The application uses [Langchain](https://www.langchain.com/) to integrate those diverse functionalities.
 Data preprocessing, embedding generation, and storage in Redis are also essential components of this project.
 More details about the project are provided in [this blog post](insertalink.com).
-You can test the application by visiting the [Shopping Buddy](https://huggingface.co/spaces/RomyMy/EcomShoppingBuddy).
+You can test the application by visiting [Shopping Buddy](https://huggingface.co/spaces/RomyMy/EcomShoppingBuddy).

 ## Table of Contents